KrzysztofStaron/face_recognition/API_v0_DOCS.md

 ### POST /api/v0/findIn

 Find a target person in a set of scope images.
+If the target image contains multiple faces, the endpoint will search for ALL faces in the target image across the scope.
 This endpoint will use cached embeddings if available, or compute them on the fly.

 **Request Body:**